-These Vegan Cardamom Rose Cupcakes are truly my favorite new vegan cupcake flavor!
-Cardamom and vanilla cupcakes are topped with a sweet and floral rosewater frosting for the perfect dairy-free & eggless cupcake recipe!
+These Vegan Cardamom Rose Cupcakes are about to be your new favorite vegan cupcake flavor!
+Cardamom cupcakes are topped with a sweet and floral rose frosting for the perfect dairy-free & eggless cupcake recipe.

-This cupcake recipe is adapted from my Vegan Vanilla Berry Cupcake recipe which truly is the best easy vanilla cupcake.
+This cardamom & rosewater cupcake recipe is adapted from my Vegan Vanilla Berry Cupcake recipe which truly is the best easy vanilla cupcake.
 Add a little cardamom into the mix and you have these perfectly sweet and slightly spicy cupcakes.

-In addition to cardamom, this recipe brings a basic vegan vanilla frosting to the next level by adding in rose water.
-This rose-flavored frosting has just a hint of rose and I have to say the floral notes of this cupcake pair SO well with the spice of cardamom and sweetness of vanilla.
+In addition to cardamom, this recipe brings vegan vanilla frosting to the next level by adding rose water.
+This rose-flavored frosting has a hint of rose that pairs perfectly with the cardamom and vanilla!

 I start off by adding the wet ingredients first.
-This includes the plant-based milk (I used almond milk), vegetable oil (I used melted coconut oil), sugar, and vanilla bean paste/extract.
-Then, gently whisk together.
+This includes plant-based milk, vegetable oil (I used olive oil), sugar, and vanilla bean paste/extract.
+Then, gently whisk them together.

-After that, I use a flour sifter to add in the dry ingredients including the pastry flour, cardamom, salt, baking powder, and baking soda.
-If you don’t have a sifter, you can also mix the dry ingredients together in a separate bowl to avoid any clumps.
+After that, add the dry ingredients including the pastry flour, cardamom, salt, baking powder, and baking soda.
 Then, gently whisk together until a smooth cupcake batter forms.

 Also, do keep in mind that you really don't want to overmix cupcake batter so only mix until the batter just forms!

-For my cupcake recipes, I ALWAYS use If You Care cupcakes liners since they are unbleached and compostable.
-I bake them in a standard 12-cup muffin tin as this recipe makes 10-12 cupcakes.
+For my cupcake recipes, I ALWAYS use If You Care cupcake liners since they are unbleached and compostable.
+I bake them in a standard 12-cup muffin tin as this recipe makes 9-10 cupcakes.

-These cupcakes just need 22-25 minutes of baking time at 350F (180C).
-After baking, remove the cupcakes from the oven and let cool completely before frosting. (seriously, don't frost warm cupcakes!)
+These cupcakes just need 20-23 minutes of baking time at 350F (180C).
+After baking, remove the cupcakes from the oven and let them cool completely before frosting. (seriously, don't frost warm cupcakes!)

 One of the things that makes these fluffy vegan cupcakes so unique is the rose-flavored frosting on top.
-These cupcakes are adapted from the vanilla frosting recipe in my Vegan Lemon Cupcakes, but with a floral twist!
+The frosting is adapted from the vanilla frosting recipe in my Vegan Lemon Cupcakes, but with a floral twist!

 Steps to make the frosting:

-First, add the vegan butter & shortening to a bowl and whip together until creamed and fluffy.
-Then, add in the coconut cream, vanilla bean paste/extract, and rose water.
-Whip together about 30 more seconds to combine.
+First, add the vegan butter & vegan shortening to a bowl and whip together until creamed and fluffy.
+Then add in the vanilla bean paste/extract and rosewater.
+Whip together for about 30 more seconds to combine.

-As a final step, turn down the speed and add in the powdered sugar 1/2 cup at a time.
-I used 1 1/2 cups of powdered sugar, but feel free to use as much or as little as you want to sweeten this rose frosting!
+As a final step, turn down the speed and add the powdered sugar ½ cup at a time.
+I used 1 ½ cups of powdered sugar, but feel free to use as much or as little as you want to sweeten this rose frosting!

 After that, it's time to frost the cardamom cupcakes & top with dried rose petals!